The Origin of Yoga

 Over the years, several eminent scholars have contributed to the evolution of Yoga and are responsible for making it the comprehensive system that it is today.
 Among them, Sage Gheranda and Dhirendra Bramhachari are worth mentioning.
 While Sage Gheranda is credited with the compilation of Gheranda Samhita- the most encyclopaedic of the three classic texts on Hatha Yoga, it was Dhirendra Brahmachari who popularised Yoga among the masses through his weekly Yoga programme broadcasted on Doordarshan.

-Therapeutic Yoga?
+What is Therapeutic Yoga?

 We at Naturoveda Health World have immense faith in the healing power of natural therapies and Yoga is one of the most important among them.
 Realizing the overall benefits of this ancient system, which even modern science validates, we studied its various aspects.
 We found that practising Yoga every day drastically improves health and promotes wellness.
 This prompted us to delve deeper into its utility in combating diverse diseases.

 We discovered that Yoga can play a vital role in nurturing physiological and mental well-being, as well as in combating numerous health problems.
 When practised in combination with proper medicines, it can aid the body and mind in overcoming several debilitating conditions.
-However, we also found that certain Yoga asanas may not be much effective for people struggling with particular ailments.
+However, we also found that certain Yoga may not be much effective for people struggling with particular ailments.
 For this reason, it is of utmost importance to understand the disease before embarking on a Yoga routine.

 To better derive the restorative power of Therapeutic Yoga in combating diseases and promoting general well being, it has been divided into 7 different categories.